Serving all people by providing personalized health and wellness through exemplary care, education and research.

 When coughing or sneezing, hold a pillow firmly against your incision with both hands.
 This is called “splinting.”
-Doing this helps protect your incision.
+Doing this helps protect your incision and decreases abdominal discomfort.

 Avoid picking, scratching, or pulling at your incision.

 Don’t use oils, or creams on your incision.
 Ask your doctor before using lotions on your incision.

-You will have one or more follow-up visits with your doctor.
+You will have 1 or more follow-up visits with your doctor.
 These are needed to check how well you’re healing.
 Your drain, stitches, or staples may also be removed during these visits.